 Tayyab explains how athletes can reduce muscle soreness.

 Becoming an athlete is impossible without a rigorous workout routine.
-Extensive weight training, muscle-building workouts, circuits, and other intense exercises play a key role in the required muscle building process of an athletic body.
-Having that said, these workouts and exercises come with their set of challenges in the form of muscle soreness, stresses, and even injuries.
+Extensive weight training, muscle-building workouts, circuits, and other intense exercises play a vital role in the required muscle-building process of an athletic body.
+Having that said, these workouts and exercises come with their set of challenges in the form of muscle soreness, stress, and even injuries.
 You must address your muscle soreness and allow your body to recover before you start your next workout cycle.

 Although physical activity is critical for an athletic body, your body must get sufficient rest to allow for the muscles to recover from the post-workout stress and tear.
 Make sure you take adequate rest, which includes sufficient sleep, ideally an eight-hour strength so that your body can relax physically and mentally.
 Unrested muscles increase the risk of muscular injuries.

-Lack of sufficient water intake is one of the major reasons behind muscle fatigue.
+Lack of sufficient water intake is one of the significant reasons behind muscle fatigue.
 When you indulge in extensive workouts, your body sweats much more than it usually does.
 That means that you are losing more water.
-You must compensate for that loss of water by drinking adequate water.
-There is no maximum limit of water intake but a minimum of 2 litres is mandatory to maintain the balance.
+It would help if you compensated for that loss of water by drinking adequate water.
+There is no maximum limit of water intake, but a minimum of 2 litres is mandatory to maintain the balance.
 The more water you consume, the better your body will detox and the better your blood circulation will be.
 As a result, your muscle will recover much faster.
 Lack of water intake can result in dehydration, which can increase the risk of fatigue and muscle injuries in your body.

-Supplements especially protein shakes and granola bars have shown proven results in speeding up muscle recovery.
-No matter how healthy your food intake is, your body will always be missing on certain nutrition.
-External supplements help in filling up the shortfall and as a result, the muscle recovery process can get catalyzed significantly.
+Supplements especially protein shakes, and granola bars have shown proven results in speeding up muscle recovery.
+No matter how healthy your food intake is, your body will always be missing specific nutrition.
+External supplements help in filling up the shortfall, and as a result, the muscle recovery process can get catalyzed significantly.

-Besides resting and consuming the right diet, water, and supplements, stress-relieving workouts play a major role in muscle recovery and fatigue reduction.
+Besides resting and consuming the right diet, water, and supplements, stress-relieving workouts play a significant role in muscle recovery and fatigue reduction.
 Foam rollers are one of the most popular workout equipment that is widely used for a stress-relieving workout.
-Different types of foam rollers for athletes are widely available to suit different body and muscle requirements.
+Different types of foam rollers for athletes are widely available to suit other body and muscle requirements.